gradle/gradle/subprojects/docs/README.md

 The source for the user manual lives @ `src/docs/userguide`, and is authored in [Asciidoctor](https://asciidoctor.org).

-To generate the user manual and see your changes, run:
+To generate the user manual for the final preview and see all changes, you normally want to run:

-    ./gradlew :docs:userguide
+    ./gradlew stageDocs

-This will generate:

- - A multi-page HTML manual in `build/working/usermanual/render-multi/` for each chapter.
-There is a 1-1 mapping from `.adoc` file to `.html` file.
- - A single-page HTML manual at `build/working/usermanual/render-single-html/userguide_single.html`
- - A PDF at `build/working/usermanual/render-single-pdf/userguide_single.pdf`

-Note that PNG files in the source are generated from ".graphml" files in the same directory.
-You can edit these files with tools like [yEd](http://www.yworks.com/en/products_yed_about.html) and then generate the associated PNG.

-### User Manual Development
+That will generate all the docs in the `build/docs` directory.

 For development and fast feedback you should use: